Welcome to Cryptogram Puzzles!

 “I absolutely LOVE solving Cryptogram puzzles.
 Every night I solve a puzzle.
 Funny thing is: it relaxes me.
 You'd think solving puzzles would keep you awake, right?!”

 In Cryptogram puzzles, the words have their letters substituted with other letters in a code that remains the same for that puzzle set.
-For example, every A might be a T, every E might be a W, and so on.
-The letter substitution is consistent in each individual puzzle.

 Check out our Cryptogram SPECIAL MIX puzzle books HERE